MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-ingest-data.md

 [!INCLUDE [prerequisites](./includes/prerequisites.md)]

 -  [Add a lakehouse](./tutorial-data-science-prepare-system.md#attach-a-lakehouse-to-the-notebooks) to this notebook.
-You will be downloading data from a public blob, then storing the data in the lakehouse.
+You'll be downloading data from a public blob, then storing the data in the lakehouse.

 ## Follow along in notebook